-Why do so many people seem to know so little about politics?
+Why do so many people know so little about politics?
 What does that mean for democracy?
-And what can be done about it?
+What can be done about it?
 Maria Armoudian discusses these concerns with Arthur Lupia.

-Arthur Lupia is the Hal R. Varian Collegiate Professor of Political Science at the University of Michigan and Chair of the National Research Council’s Roundtable on the Application of Behavioral and Social Science.
-His publications include Uninformed: Why People Seem to Know So Little about Politics and What We Can Do about It and The Democratic Dilemma: Can Citizens Learn What They Need to Know?
+Arthur Lupia is the Hal R. Varian Collegiate Professor of Political Science at the University of Michigan.
+He is an expert in information processing and civic competence, and his publications include Uninformed: Why People Seem to Know So Little about Politics and What We Can Do about It.

 Photo Credit: U.S. Air Force Staff Sgt.
 Marianique Santos

 Disclaimer: The ideas expressed in this podcast reflect the views of the guest and not necessarily the views of The Big Q.

 You might also like: